ibm-cloud-docs/text-to-speech/http.md

   </tr>
 </table>

-> **Note:** The voices `es-LA_SofiaVoice` and `es-US_SofiaVoice` are essentially the same voice.
+The voices `es-LA_SofiaVoice` and `es-US_SofiaVoice` are essentially the same voice.
 The most significant difference concerns how the two voices interpret a `$` (dollar sign): The Latin American version uses the term *pesos*, while the North American version uses the term *dolares*.
 Other minor differences might exist between the two voices.
+{: note}

 ### Listing all available voices
 {: #listVoices}